mmertsock/mmertsock.github.io/_posts/2016-01-01-retrospective-2015.markdown

 <div class="figure">
     <img src="{{ site.url }}/assets/retro2015/selfie.jpg">
-    Anniversary on the trails at Ithaca.
+    Valerie’s birthday on the trails at Ithaca.
 </div>

-## Next year
+## Next year’s goals

 - Help TrailsRoc have another big year
 - Spring ultramarathon: [Cayuga Trails][CT50] 50 mile.
 Pretty much everybody I know is making this a spring goal race next year, and everyone else will be there crewing, volunteering, or taking photos